orlandocaraballo/sei/08-functions-in-js/08-functions-in-js.md

 _**Arguments** are the values that you assign to the parameters_

+## Exercises

+- NYCDA needs a simple welcome program for registered students.
+Create a function called `nycdaWelcome` that will take in a student's `name` as an argument and return a string that looks like: “Welcome to NYCDA {`name`}!
+Enjoy your stay!”
+- Create a simple calculator function called `brokenCalculator` that given two arguments will multiply the second argument by `3` and return the result.
+- Define a function `lineThemUp` that takes three integers as arguments and returns the integers as an array.

 ## Calling functions within functions

 _You can invoke a functions within another function_